Sitecore/docker-images/README.md

 - This repository was initially created to help consolidate efforts around Sitecore and Docker.
 - Official statement on running Sitecore in containers, see [https://kb.sitecore.net/articles/161310](https://kb.sitecore.net/articles/161310).
-- The build scripts and examples in this repository are provided and maintained by the community, with significant contributions (and quality assurance?) by Sitecore employees.
+- The build scripts and examples in this repository are provided and maintained by the community, with contributions and code reviews by Sitecore employees.

 ### Official Sitecore image tags